MoMaF/video-labeler/README.md

 - Python 3.8 or greater.
 For the backend.
 - `npm` and `node` to run and eventually compile the frontend.
 - PostgreSQL 13 for the database.
+The easy way here is using the [included Docker setup](./DATABASE.md).

 ___